-The push buttons are debounced by RC filters with a time constant of 1 ms.
+The kit has two user push buttons marked BTN0 and BTN1.
+They are connected directly to the EFR32 and are debounced by RC filters with a time constant of 1 ms. The buttons are connected to pins PB00 and PB01.